cmndrsn/ggcommonality/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ggcommonality is to produce bar plots of unique and joint effects from commonality analyses.
-The function outputs a bar plots with unique and common effects for each commonality partition.
+ggcommonality producees stacked bar plots of unique and joint effects from commonality analyses.
+The function works with ggplot functions, and can arrange effects in configurations that either stack unique vs. joint effects, or separate commonality partitions.

-The function is scalable to multiple variables (at the expense of interpretability) and takes formula notation for input, calling on the `yhat` package (Nimon, Oswald, and Roberts.
+The function is scalable to multiple variables takes formula notation for input, calling on the `yhat` package (Nimon, Oswald, and Roberts.
 2023).

-This function builds bar plots in the style of those appearing in the [MAPLE Lab’s](https://maplelab.net) work applying commonality analysis to the compositions of Bach and Chopin (Anderson and Schutz 2022).
+It builds bar plots in the style of those appearing in the [MAPLE Lab’s](https://maplelab.net) work applying commonality analysis to the compositions of Bach and Chopin (Anderson and Schutz 2022).

-This package is very new, so its functionality is quite limited.

 Partitions are plotted sequentially in alphabetical order, starting with unique effects and are built iteratively with joint effects at higher orders on top.
-This means there are redundancies between partitions, and the plot can be deceptive if you don’t take the total explained variance into account.
+There are redundancies if commonalities are plotted partition-wise, so this configuration can be deceptive if the total explained variance isn't taken into account.

 ## Installation